 Window treatment is conducted with a purpose of controlling the amount of UV rays or sunlight that enter a home.
 Further, it preserves the floors, furniture, and walls by controlling the sun’s glare.
 Afterall, constant exposure of these furniture, flooring or walls to sunlight can easily fade the paint and cause other damages.

 Therefore, window treatment helps to control the amount of sun’s glare that enters the house.
 This treatment can be categorized in two types; outdoor window treatment and indoor window treatment.
 Both these treatments will offer more control on the sunlight entering the house and keep the overall room temperature low.

 When looking into window treatments for your home you have several options for the inside and outside.
-You will need to know what your expectations and goals of the window treatments are in order to choose the right one for you.
-This could be to decrease heat from direct sunlight, save money on energy, blocking sunlight that is causing damage to furniture or wood floors, or to add value to your home.
+You will need to know your expectations and goals of the window treatments are in order to choose the right one for you.
+This could be to decrease the heat from direct sunlight, save money on energy, blocking sunlight that is causing damage to furniture or wood floors, or to add value to your home.

 Let’s look into the different options you have for window treatments.

 Note: At Stellar Sunscreens, we specialize in custom sunscreens, and do not install any other type of window treatment/shutters.
 The information below is to provide our clients with information on all of the options that exist for window coverings.
 If you are interested in sunscreens, please call us for a free estimate!

 Outdoor Window Treatments

 Solar sunscreens can be placed on either the inside or outside of your home.
 Solar screens can be fixed onto your windows or made into roller shades to allow more control of the screens.